Food Processing Technician (Optional Co-op)

 - CSA-approved (Omega Symbol recommended) steel toe work boots or shoes

-- CSA-approved clear-lensed safety glasses
+- CSA-approved clear-lensed safety glasses (no tint)

-Students are required to comply with all additional safety and access requirements, protocols and rules that are communicated by faculty, staff and campus signage for the protection of persons and property.
+Students are required to comply with all additional safety and access requirements, protocols and rules that are communicated by faculty or, staff and campus signage for the protection of persons and property.
 Faculty and staff will monitor the student's compliance with college and class-specific safety requirements and may restrict access to the shops if safety policy and requirements are not followed.

 Use of Electronic Devices in Classrooms and Labs